 How Many People is a Big Wedding?
-Defining "Big" in Wedding Sizes
+Defining "Big" in Wedding Size

-The question, "How many people is a big wedding?" doesn't have a single, definitive answer.
-What constitutes a "big" wedding is entirely subjective and depends on various factors, including budget, venue capacity, personal preferences, and cultural norms.
-However, we can explore different perspectives and size categories to help you define what a big wedding means to you.
+The question "How many people is a big wedding?" doesn't have a single answer.
+What constitutes a "big" wedding is entirely subjective and depends heavily on various factors, including budget, venue size, personal preferences, and cultural norms.
+However, we can explore different perspectives to help you define what a big wedding means to you.

 -